abhijeet-godspeed/notes/QA-Engineer-v2/m.md

    - Instruct the QA Coder agent to write the test file for this function as per the provided strategy.

 7. **Completion:**
-   - After the QA Coder agent has written the test file, inform the user:
+   - After the QA Coder agent has written the test file, update the qa-context.json file and move the function from `not started`/`pending` array to `completed array` and then inform the user:
      "The test file for your function has been created and the task is completed."

 ### Create test report